 People who have been in recovery from addictions to alcohol or drugs are at risk of cross-addiction.
-This is when one addiction is swapped for another e.g. gambling.
+This is when one habit is swapped for another, e.g. gambling.
 Research suggests that the reward pathways and dopamine receptors of the brain of a recovering alcoholic might be stimulated in the same way by the thrill and rush of gambling.

 Gambling and Depression

 Depression and gambling frequently co-occur.
-Persons with depression may be drawn to gambling as an escape-type behaviour that temporarily alleviates some of the symptoms of depression by providing excitement and thrill.
-Individuals with problem gambling habits frequently develop depression as a result of the severe stressors that problem gambling can produce, such as relational strain, family strain, financial problems, lying, and secrecy.
+For example, persons with depression may be drawn to gambling as an escape-type behaviour that temporarily alleviates some of the symptoms of depression by providing excitement and thrill.
+Conversely, individuals with problem gambling habits frequently develop depression due to the severe stressors that problem gambling can produce, such as relational strain, family strain, financial problems, lying, and secrecy.

-Like any other addiction, the “self-medicating” quality of gambling poses a difficulty for treatment, as individuals with problem gambling behaviours have often developed those behaviours because they lack other coping skills to deal with difficult feelings.
+Like any other addiction, the “self-medicating” quality of gambling poses a difficulty for treatment.
+Individuals with problem gambling behaviours have often developed those behaviours because they lack other coping skills to deal with complicated feelings.
 This behaviour may continue to be an appealing “out” from the very problems it is causing.

 Can cryptocurrency trading become a gambling addiction?

-The short answer is yes, the warning signs for gambling addiction are the same as the ones for a cryptocurrency addiction.
+The short answer is yes; the warning signs for gambling addiction are the same as those for a cryptocurrency addiction.
 Castle Craig is one of the very first Residential Rehab Clinics in the UK offering treatment for Bitcoin Addiction.
 We treat Crypto-Addiction as a Gambling Addiction.
 Find out more about Cryptocurrency Addiction.

 Gambling Addiction Treatment at Castle Craig